-We do not collect information from users of our app or other details to help you with your experience.
+We do not collect information from our app users or other details to help you with your experience.

 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.

-Google's advertising requirements can be summed up by Google's Advertising Principles.
+Google's Advertising Principles can sum up Google's advertising requirements.
 They are put in place to provide a positive experience for users. https://support.google.com/adwordspolicy/answer/1316548?hl=en.

 We use Google AdSense Advertising on our app.

-Users can set preferences for how Google advertises to you using the Google Ad Settings page.
-Alternatively, you can opt out by visiting the Network Advertising Initiative Opt Out page.
+Users can set preferences for how Google advertises to them using the Google Ad Settings page.
+Alternatively, you can opt-out by visiting the Network Advertising Initiative Opt Out page.